 Safety and Security: No matter where you are in Georgia or in the world, you can encounter danger when travelling.
 We like to use CloseCircle's “virtual bodyguard” app when we're travelling because they provide support or security alerts wherever you are.
-Their service covers everything from advice to evacuation in the case of weather emergencies or even terror attacks.
+Their service covers everything from advice to evacuation in the case of weather emergencies or unforeseen events.
 Read more about why we love CloseCircle in our article on how gay travellers can stay safe.

 Vaccinations: You should make sure you're up to date with routine vaccinations like measles, mumps and chickenpox, as well as getting vaccinated for Hepatitis A before travelling to Tbilisi.
 Some travellers may also need vaccinations for Hepatitis B and rabies, depending on what you'll be doing.
 Have a look at the CDC website for the most up to date information before you travel to Georgia.

 Currency: The currency in Tbilisi and the rest of Georgia is called the Georgian Lari.
 The currency code is GEL and the symbol for lari is ₾. $1 US converts to about ₾2.96, €1 is worth about ₾3.29 and £1 converts to around ₾3.81.

 Tipping culture: Tipping in Georgia is usually up to the discretion of the customer, so you can tip a few lari if you feel you received good service.
 Most restaurants, cafes and bars do include a service charge on the bill so you don't need to tip any more than that unless you think the service was especially good.